BerWang/web/01 Professional Development.md

 6. Repeat for other people in the group.
 7. Can you find any of your lecturers?
 Invite some of them to your network.
 8. Install LinkedIn on your smartphone...

-## Team Building
-By this stage you will have had an opportunity to observe your group dynamics.

-1. Assess the contribution made by each member of the team using the information from the presentation.
-2. Using the Group Roles listed in the presentation identify which categories each member of your team belong to.
-Do you have a balanced team?